-The fact that injections and vaccinations provoke paralysis was known back in 1950.
+The fact that injections and vaccines provoke paralysis was known already back in 1950.

-This describes the epidemic of poliomyelitis in Melbourne in 1949.
-Some children were vaccinated against whooping cough and diphtheria and soon they developed paralytic poliomyelitis The doctors, of course, denied any connection, it turned out, however, that such a connection was, because most paralysis cases developed precisely in the stitched leg or arm.
-The authorities thought for a long time whether to inform this information to doctors and the population, and decided to report whooping cough, and about diphtheria not to inform.
-The press story did not inflate, and the future of vaccination was not called into question.
+Some children of the polio epidemic in Melbourne in 1949 developed paralytic poliomyelitis soon after getting pertussis and diphtheria vaccine.
+Doctors denied any connection.
+It turned out, however, that such connection existed, since in most cases, paralysis developed precisely in the injected leg or hand.
+The authorities thought for a long time whether they should communicate this information to the doctors and general public, and decided to tell about pertussis, but not diphtheria.
+The press did not blow up the story, and the future of vaccination was not called into question.

 The connection between poliomyelitis and injections was recognized in 1950 in Australia and the UK, and later in the USA.
 It was confirmed by testing on monkeys in 1954.
 They started to give injections in the winter, and it reduced the number of paralysis cases caused by injections, to a minimum.
 The authors of a 1985 article reviewed the literature and showed that the risk of paralysis due to injections can increase by 25 times, and that repeat injections, especially of arsenic and penicillin, significantly increase the risk of paralysis, as compared to a single injection.